allegheny-college-cmpsc-100-spring-2026/assignment-activity-solution/README.md

 [1, 3, 2, 4, 5] -> [5, 3, 2, 4, 1]
 ```
 But that won't do!
 We need it to be `[1, 2, 3, 4, 5]`!
 How can we achieve this with our limited means?

+## Activity 6

+Now that we know some Python, we need to put it to work.
+The instructor has arbitrarily decided to open a fruit stand that sells a wide array of fruit!
+This system should:

+* allow users to input a fruit
+* add quantity to their stock of that fruit
+* change the price of that fruit
+* list their inventory
+* sell a given valid amount of their inventory

+These functions will leverage a new structure, the `dictionary`, which will help us organize our data into something retrievable -- not just storable!